Simon Haloian

-Simon Ohanesovych Haloyan (Сімон Оганесович Галоян; born 2 July 2002) is a Ukrainian professional footballer who plays as a central midfielder for Ukrainian club Oleksandriya-2.
+Simon Ohanesovych Haloian (Сімон Оганесович Галоян; born 2 July 2002) is a Ukrainian professional footballer who plays as a central midfielder for Ukrainian club Chernihiv on loan from Livyi Bereh Kyiv.

 Club career

+Kremin Kremenchuk

-Haloyan joined Kremin Kremenchuk in 2021.
+Haloian joined Kremin Kremenchuk in 2021.
 He spent three seasons with the club, playing in sixty-seven matches.
 He scored five goals and provided five assists.
 He left Kremin in summer of 2024.

+Oleksandriya

-On 8 July 2024, Ukrainian Premier League club Oleksandriya announced that Haloyan signed a contract with the club until 31 May 2026.
+On 8 July 2024, Ukrainian Premier League club Oleksandriya announced that Haloian signed a contract with the club until 31 May 2026.
 He was assigned to their reserve squad Oleksandriya-2 in the Ukrainian Second League.

+Livyi Bereh Kyiv

+On 18 July 2025, he signed for Livyi Bereh Kyiv in Ukrainian First League.

+Chernihiv

+On 17 July 2026 he was loaned to Chernihiv in Ukrainian First League untit the end of 2026.
+On 25 July 2026, he made his debut with the new club against Lokomotyv Kyiv in Ukrainian First League.
+On 23 August 2026, he scored his first goal with the new club against LSTM 536 Lutsk in Ukrainian Cup.